-A top level view of a business system can be provided through developing a business use case diagram.
-Use cases represent things that an organisation, business system or IT system need to provide.
-A business use case diagram shows the usage that stakeholders require of a system.
-The use case diagram depicts the various functions of a system and the actors who are involved in using those functions.
+A use case diagram can be used to show the top-level view of a business system and are used to show the things that need to be provided at an organisational, business system or IT system level.
+Use case diagrams are used to depict the functions of a system and the actors involved in using those functions.
 A function may be defined as a set of actions that the business users want the IT system to support in order to achieve a specific goal.

-For example the use case may provide a depiction of a customer account system, within such will be the various functions that the business users want the system to support in order to achieve a specific goal.
-A function may be described for example as ‘Record customer’, there would then be various actions that certain actors with access to the system can use, e.g. ‘validate customer details’.
+For example, the use case diagram may provide a depiction of a customer account system with the various functions that the business users want the system to support in order to achieve a specific goal.
+A function may be described using the verb/noun rule, such as ‘record customer’.

-Use cases are usually created at the requirements documentation phase of the business analysis lifecycle.
-The analyst should work alongside the various actors within a given business system, so to understand fully the relationships between such.
-These requirements can usually be elicited through workshops, where the analyst would facilitate, asking the respective actors to discuss their roles and functions within the business system.
+Use cases are usually created at the requirements documentation phase.
+You should aim to work alongside the relevant actors within the business in order to fully comprehend the relationships between the various people and systems.
+You can elicit information about the relationships through workshops, where you ask the attendees to discuss their roles and functions within the business system.